 p.s my stocking is on the Left"

 We have so many questions after reading this letter posted by a Redditor.
 Who sets an alarm on Christmas?
 And why so early?
 Turn off your alarm!
 Also, we're pretty sure Santa can find your stocking on his own—at least if you'd stop giving him such restrictive time limits.

 We sense a lot of hostility in this letter posted by MichaelRahmani on Reddit.
 And we're not entirely sure what this kid is implying about Santa.
 His naughty list—sorry, "notty" list—is apparently empty, as is his good list.
 Which means… what, exactly?
 That he's terrible at record-keeping?
 That he doesn't actually monitor the behavior of children?
 And what's with that last diss?
 "Your life is empty."
 Wow, that is harsh.
 Way to go all nihilistic on Santa Claus.

 Keep your middle finger down

 "Dear Santa I am so Good and never say Bad words to now one not to my parints or the middle finger.

 P.S am I on the Good list."

 Josie clearly understands that there are only two things that matter to Santa Claus.
 One, have you said any bad words to your parents?
 And two, have you displayed your middle finger to them or anybody else?
 No?
-Okay, you're all clear then.
-Josie is officially on the nice list.
-Just keep that middle finger in check, watch your potty mouth, and you'll have a full stocking this season.
+OK, you're all clear then.
+Josie—whose letter was posted by SparkyBrown on Reddit—is officially on the nice list.